RomlinGroup/Flatpack/README.md

 Welcome, brave explorer!
 We are still in stealth mode (of sorts), but we are glad you found us.

-Flatpack is an open-source project that focuses on micro language models.
+Flatpack is an open-source project that focuses on micro language models and model compression.
 These models range from 10 million to 10 billion parameters and are stored in standardised flatpacks (FPKs).
-We initially started Flatpack to enhance our internal working processes with AI and ML.
-However, it has since evolved into an open-source platform for micro language models and model compression, which can be used for hyperautomation.
+We started Flatpack to enhance our internal working processes with AI and ML.

 ## Elevator pitch